 It is important that kids play at the right level for them.
 Makes happier players which means they stay in the game longer which means they get the social development and additional life skills which come with being involved in organised team sport.

-- For dedicated players at the highest level, the FTS Academy runs ‘development squads’.
+- For dedicated players at the elite level, the FTS Academy runs ‘development squads’.
 Trials are around October of the previous year.

 - Glen Eira offers high-level teams for skilled players who are dedicated and focused on the game and their own development.
 Trials are conducted around November of the previous year.

-- In February, we offer trials Wallabies-level (intermediate) teams in some age groups.
-These are a good intermediate level for players who are preparing to step up to A-grade.
+- In February, we offer trials for intermediate-level teams in some age groups.
+These are a good intermediate level for players who are preparing to step up to high-level.

 - Joeys (basic skill level) teams are more friendship-based teams for players getting started and also those who are in it for the enjoyment of the game and the improved social outcomes/life skills that come from participating in organised team sport.